distortednet/redditcontentinator/README.md

 Future features (hopefully):
- - no new features to add at this time
+ - update title bar with new posts

 ----